-Explanation of Benefits code descriptions are listed in the RA information in the TXT file.
+EOB (Explanation of Benefits) code descriptions are listed in the RA information in the TXT file.

-Explanation of Benefits codes are listed in the RA information from the CSV file; however, the printed messages corresponding to the codes do not appear in the file.
-The EOB (Explanation of Benefits) code listing matching standard EOB codes to explanation text is available on the Portal for reference.
+EOB codes are listed in the RA information from the CSV file; however, the printed messages corresponding to the codes do not appear in the file.